syncfusion-content/javascript-docs/js/api/ejRTE.md

-Shows resize icon, and enables the resize option in the RTE.
+Shows the resize icon and enables the resize option in the RTE.

 Default Value: